MDU-C2/MARC-HT25/media/Guide/Yumi IRB 14000/RAPIDstart.md

 ### Documentation
 ---
 Most of the documentation for RAPID can be found inside RobotStudio.
+You can find some of the documents [here](/media/documents/RAPID%20Manuals) as well.

 ![RAPID doc](/media/images/RAPID/rapiddoc.png)

-You can find some of the documents [here](/media/documents/RAPID%20Manuals) aswell.
+### How to run
+---